dingusdev/dingusppc/zdocs/users/manual.md

 DingusPPC is operated using the command line interface.
 As such, we will list the commands as required.
 These commands are separated by spaces.

 ```
--r, --realtime
+-r, --run
 ```

-Run the emulator in runtime (using the interpreter).
+Run the emulator (using the interpreter).

 ```
 -d, --debugger